-The chef knife is the most indispensable and and versatile knife for professional chefs and home cooks alike.
+The Hanzo Katana Japanese Chef Knife is the most indispensable and and versatile knife for professional chefs and home cooks alike.

 It’s unique sharp edge is ideal to cut or chop vegetables and meat.